Tree Care Tips

 Cankerworms are a common, native caterpillar that feasts on the leaves of hardwood trees, preferably willow oaks.
 For years, Charlotte experienced a higher-than-normal population of cankerworms, which threatened the health of our beloved canopy.
 However, thanks to tree-banding efforts, cankerworm populations have dropped to manageable levels.
 Tree banding is no longer necessary and it is recommended that any existing bands be removed.
 More on cankerworms here: Cankerworm Update

-Other Common Pests:
+Other Common Insects

-- Crape Myrtle Bark Scale: White-grey encrustations that stick to the bark of Crape Myrtles.
+Crape Myrtle Bark Scale: White-grey encrustations that stick to the bark of Crape Myrtles

-- Southern Pine Beetle: Bark beetles that infest pines by eating the vascular system, causing orange/brown needles and pitch tubes on the bark.
+Southern Pine Beetle: Bark beetles that infest pines by eating the vascular system, causing orange/brown needles and pitch tubes on the bark.

-- Orange Striped Oakworm: Black and orange caterpillars that defoliate primarily oaks in fall.
+Orange Striped Oakworm: Black and orange caterpillars that defoliate primarily oaks in fall.

-- Ambrosia Beetle: Seeing toothpick-looking frass coming out of your declining tree?
+Ambrosia Beetle: Seeing toothpick-looking frass coming out of your declining tree?
 It’s likely Ambrosia Beetle.